springernature/frontend-playbook/accessibility/accessibility-in-emails.md

 Marketing emails tend to make heavy use of images, so it is important to ensure alt text is used well.

-- Alt text should be used as it would be on a web site
+- Alt text should be used as it would be on a web site.
 - If the image conveys meaning, add an alt description.
 - If the image is purely presentational, add an empty alt attribute (`alt=""`) to allow the screenreader to skip it.
 - If the image is an image of text, the alt attribute must contain that same text.